Sreehari78/Qlert/README.md

 6. Open your web browser and navigate to [http://127.0.0.1:3000/](http://127.0.0.1:3000/) to access Qlert.

 ## Usage

 ### Automatic Rule Generation

 - Upload PDFs to automatically generate rules.
-- Administrators can manually add rules.
+- Administrators can manually add and delete rules.

 ### Real-time Risk Assessment